Raccoon: Distribution in Germany

-Distribution in the former USSR
+Distribution in the former Soviet Union

-Experiments in acclimatising raccoons into the USSR began in 1936, and were repeated a further 25 times until 1962.
-Overall, 1,222 individuals were released, 64 of which came from zoos and fur farms (38 of them having been imports from western Europe).
+Experiments in acclimatising raccoons into the Soviet Union began in 1936, and were repeated a further 25 times until 1962.
+Overall, 1,222 individuals were released, 64 of which came from zoos and fur farms (38 of them having been imports from Western Europe).
 The remainder originated from a population previously established in Transcaucasia.
 The range of Soviet raccoons was never single or continuous, as they were often introduced to different locations far from each other.
 All introductions into the Russian Far East failed; melanistic raccoons were released on Petrov Island near Vladivostok and some areas of southern Primorsky Krai, but died.
-In Middle Asia, raccoons were released in Kyrgyzstan's Jalal-Abad Province, though they were later recorded as "practically absent" there in January 1963.
+In Central Asia, raccoons were released in Kyrgyzstan's Jalal-Abad Province, though they were later recorded as "practically absent" there in January 1963.
 A large and stable raccoon population (yielding 1,000~1,500 catches a year) was established in Azerbaijan after an introduction to the area in 1937.
-Raccoons apparently survived an introduction near Terek, along the Sulak River into the Dagestani lowlands.
+Raccoons survived an introduction near Terek, along the Sulak River into the Dagestani lowlands.
 Attempts to settle raccoons on the Kuban River's left tributary and Kabardino-Balkaria were unsuccessful.
 A successful acclimatization occurred in Belarus, where three introductions (consisting of 52, 37, and 38 individuals in 1954 and 1958) took place.
 By January 1963, 700 individuals were recorded in the country.

 Urban raccoons

 Due to its adaptability, the raccoon has been able to use urban areas as a habitat.
 The first sightings were recorded in a suburb of Cincinnati in the 1920s.
-Since the 1950s, raccoons have been present in metropolitan areas like Washington, DC, Chicago, and Toronto.
+Since the 1950s, raccoons have been present in metropolitan areas like Washington, DC, Chicago, Toronto, and New York City.
 Since the 1960s, Kassel has hosted Europe's first and densest population in a large urban area, with about 50 to 150 animals per square kilometer (130 to 390 animals per square mile), a figure comparable to those of urban habitats in North America.
 Home range sizes of urban raccoons are only 3 to 40 hectares (7.5 to 100 acres) for females and 8 to 80 hectares (20 to 200 acres) for males.
 In small towns and suburbs, many raccoons sleep in a nearby forest after foraging in the settlement area.
 Fruit and insects in gardens and leftovers in municipal waste are easily available food sources.
 Furthermore, a large number of additional sleeping areas exist in these areas, such as hollows in old garden trees, cottages, garages, abandoned houses, and attics.
 The percentage of urban raccoons sleeping in abandoned or occupied houses varies from 15% in Washington, DC (1991) to 43% in Kassel (2003).